gabrielemarino-gm/gabrielemarino-gm/README.md

 - Neo4J
 - Docker

-I'm enthusiastic about programming and am always seeking new challenges and opportunities to enhance my skills.
-If you're interested in AI or data analysis-related projects, feel free to reach out!

-Thank you for visiting my profile! 😊

 <!---
 gabrielemarino-gm/gabrielemarino-gm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.